 Smart panels offer another crucial benefit: they integrate seamlessly with renewable energy sources like solar power and electric vehicle (EV) charging.
 As we transition toward a more electrified energy system, smart panels can help reduce reliance on traditional grid infrastructure, making the system more flexible, efficient, and sustainable for the future.

-Federal funding at the ready, but states
+Federal funding at the ready, but states must act

 The federal government has stepped up with programs like the Inflation Reduction Act (IRA), offering significant financial support to make smart energy technology more affordable for homeowners and utilities.
 But so far, many states haven’t fully tapped into these resources.